Hastings and Prince Edward Regiment: Cold War

 On 4 May 1951, the Hastings and Prince Edward Regiment mobilized two temporary Active Force companies designated "E" and "F".
 "E" Company was reduced to nil strength upon its personnel being incorporated into the 1st Canadian Infantry Battalion for service in Germany with the North Atlantic Treaty Organization.
 It was disbanded on 29 July 1953.
 "F" Company was initially used as a reinforcement pool for "E" Company.
 On 15 May 1952, it was reduced to nil strength, upon its personnel being absorbed by the newly formed 2nd Canadian Infantry Battalion for service in Korea with the United Nations.
 "F" Company was disbanded on 29 July 1953.

 In 1953 the 2nd Canadian Infantry Battalion became the 4th Battalion, The Canadian Guards.

 War in Afghanistan

 The regiment contributed personnel to the various Task Forces which served in Afghanistan between 2002 and 2014.

-The regiment received the Afghanistan battle honour in 2022.